 Joseph H. Sherrill, Jr., was elected a Director in May 1995.
-Mr. Sherrill served as President of R. J. Reynolds ("RJR") Asia Pacific, based in Hong Kong, where he oversaw RJR operations across Asia, including licensing, joint ventures and a full line of operating companies from August 1989 to his retirement in October 1994.
+Mr. Sherrill served as Chief Executive Officer and President of R. J. Reynolds ("RJR") Asia Pacific, based in Hong Kong, where he oversaw RJR operations across Asia, including licensing, joint ventures and a full line of operating companies from August 1989 to his retirement in October 1994.
 Prior management positions with RJR include Senior Vice President of Marketing for R.J.
 Reynolds International, President and Chief Executive Officer of R.J.
-Reynolds Tabacos de Brazil, and President and General Manager of R.J.
+Reynolds Tabacos do Brazil, and President and General Manager of R.J.
 Reynolds Puerto Rico.
+Mr. Sherrill received his M.B.A. from Columbia University.

-William M. Spencer, III, has been a Director of the Company since its inception.
+William M. Spencer, III, has been a Director of BioCryst since our inception.
 Mr. Spencer, who is retired, is also a private investor in Birmingham, Alabama.
-Mr. Spencer is a Founder of the Company, and served as Chairman of the Board of the Company from its founding in 1986 until April 1992.
-He cofounded and operated Motion Industries from 1946 through its merger into Genuine Parts Company in 1976.
+Mr. Spencer is a Founder of BioCryst, and served as our Chairman of the Board from our founding in 1986 until April 1992.
+He co-founded and operated Motion Industries from 1946 through its merger into Genuine Parts Company in 1976.
 He has founded several businesses and has served on the Board of Directors of numerous public and private corporations.